From Ashley with love

 Prey (Disney+)

-So, what if Predator was set in 1719 North America?
+So, what if Predator was set in 1719 north America?
 Well this.
-The best Predator film since the original.
-A great action film.
+The best predator film since the original.

 Moonage Daydream (Cinema + Rent)